ALM-LAB/PACE/README.md

 # PodMAGIC

-A Project by ***ALM LAB (Audio, Language and Multimedia Lab)***
+A Project by ***ALM LAB (Audio, Language and Multimedia Lab)***.

 ## Pipeline
 This is the pipeline of our project.

+We ingest podcast rss feeds, and we enrich the dataframe with episodes and related metadata.
+We then filter episodes' description using [BERT Podcast Classifier](https://huggingface.co/morenolq/spotify-podcast-advertising-classification).

+We encode episodes' description using [sentence BERT](https://sbert.net/docs/pretrained_models.html), and we index them in [Elasticsearch](https://www.elastic.co/).

-We are using [AssemblyAI](https://www.assemblyai.com/) to transcribe podcasts and retrieve chapters inside episodes, and [Elasticsearch](https://www.elastic.co/) to index specific episodes and chapters.
+We then select a bunch of podcasts for intra-podcast search, and we use [AssemblyAI](https://www.assemblyai.com/) to transcribe podcasts and retrieve chapters inside episodes.
+We index episodes' chapters in elasticsearch, using [cohere](www.cohere.ai) to embed the chapters.

-We finally leverage diffusion models to create an image/gif for each chapter.
+We finally leverage [stable diffusion models](https://huggingface.co/CompVis/stable-diffusion-v1-4) to create an image/gif for each of the generated chapter.

 ---